-“For me, writing a complex grant proposal is like doing a jigsaw puzzle – it’s gratifying to see all 1,000 pieces come together in the finished scene.
-I also find it deeply rewarding to know that my work is supporting projects that have a tangible impact on individuals and communities.”
+“A complex grant proposal is like a jigsaw puzzle.
+It’s gratifying to see all 1,000 pieces come together in the finished scene.
+I find it deeply gratifying to know that my work is supporting projects that have a tangible impact on individuals and communities.”